basedhound/portfolio-v3_next/README.md

 - **TypeScript:** A statically typed superset of JavaScript, offering better code quality, scalability, and maintainability.
 TypeScript enables developers to catch errors early, provides better code completion, and helps ensure consistency across large projects.

 - **Sass:** A CSS preprocessor, providing advanced features like variables, nesting, and mixins for more efficient and maintainable styling.
 Sass allows developers to write more complex and reusable CSS, reducing the amount of duplicate code and simplifying the design process.

-- **Tailwind:** A utility-first CSS framework for rapidly building custom designs.
-Tailwind CSS offers a large collection of low-level utility classes, enabling developers to create custom styles quickly and efficiently.
-With a focus on performance and extensibility, Tailwind CSS simplifies the development process and enhances the design experience.

 - **Framer Motion:** A React library for creating animations and transitions.
 Framer Motion simplifies the process of adding engaging interactions to projects by offering a declarative way to define animations, making it easier to create complex animations and transitions with minimal effort.